rentpost/forte-payments-php/README.md

 ### Requirements

-Running tests against Forte's sandbox environment will not return back any meaningful results.
+Running tests against Forte's sandbox environment will not return back any meaningful results for many resources.
 Therefore, an additional "livetest" account is needed for running various tests.
 This is a real account.
-You could use a production account in place of this.
+You could use a production account in place of this (not advised).
 But be aware that, in either case, real money will be moved if used for transaction endpoints.
+Forte can setup a "livetest" account for you if needed with very low transaction limits to prevent mistakes.

 The following dev composer packages are required for automated testing.